 Spmario.adp - This stream is Track 6, Super Mario Bros., from the Super Mario World jazz album.

 A picture of good ol' Mario.
+It is a cropped version of an image of Mario leaning on the IBM logo, as it made the Gekko microprocessor for the console.
 You can see a smaller version of this picture in the game's banner.

 A small picture of...dogs?
 It's a little hard to tell.
 The texture was made to tile seamlessly, so it may have been used as a background image.

 The logo for "Art X", who developed the graphics chip for the GameCube.

 A crudely drawn smiley face with stars and text saying "Dolphin", the original codename of the GameCube.

 According to Nintendo, the GameCube was meant to support stereoscopic 3D output, but cost and lack of consumer interest led to the feature being shelved.
 However, the Service Disc still contains some remnants of this planned support in the form of stereoscopic test images.

 Bizarrely, there's also a few images from Quake.

 Textures for a car model can be found in gxDemos/CarTex.tpl.
 It has an associated .gpl model.
 Both this and "MechaTex.tpl" below are used in the smp-gxmodels demo that was included in the GameCube SDK.